How to look for records of... Mines and mining

 Search our catalogue within the department code COAL to identify relevant records held at The National Archives.
 Also see section 19 of this research guide, ‘Records held elsewhere’.

-Reports from the National Coal Board can be found on the Parliamentary Papers website (free to access onsite at The National Archives in Kew).
+Reports from the National Coal Board can be found on the Parliamentary Papers website (this is an institutional subscription website and is free to access onsite at The National Archives in Kew as well as other archives and libraries).

 10. Labour relations and disputes